mydatastack/google-analytics-to-s3/README.md

 # Google Analytics Duplicator
 Yout can automatically duplicate Google Analytics hits to Pipes.
 You can do it with the help of Google Tag Manager.
 Below you'll find a step by step instruction.
-In case you have any questions please email us: `hello [at] pipesdata.com`

 1. Step: Create a **Custom JavaScript variable** in Google Tag Manager.
 Call the variable `Pipes duplicator` and add the following code: